carylun/jinx-theorem/README.md

 Official repository for the paper:

-*"The Jinx's Theorem: Spectral Fingerprinting of Arithmetic Structures Through Quantum Resonance"
+*The Jinx's Theorem: Spectral Fingerprinting of Arithmetic Structures Through Quantum Resonance*

 by Xavier J. Régent